waynodiablo/Oystercard/yelpv3.md

 ##### Add a new route

 Now that we've got our failing test, time to add a new route so we have a way of accessing our endorsements.
 We need to think about what kind of relationship endorsements and reviews are going to have before we do this - specifically, each review is going to have many endorsements.

+To get a ping pong rotation based on red you should swap driver/navigator roles here &nbsp;:twisted_rightwards_arrows:.

 Open up `config/routes.rb`.
 We want to add a nested resource route to reviews, so update your routes with the following code: